-Pharmaceutical companies are only permitted to make financial or material donations or provide subsidies to institutions, organisations or establishments which predominantly comprise members of the specialist circles, for the purpose of training/ education, research or support of the healthcare system or within the framework of scientific or specialist activities.
+Pharmaceutical companies are permitted to make financial or material donations or provide subsidies to institutions, organisations or establishments which predominantly comprise members of the specialist circles, only for the purpose of training/education, research or support of the healthcare system or within the framework of scientific or specialist activities.

-When making financial donations or providing subsidies, pharmaceutical companies are obligated to keep records which clearly list the donations or subsidies - and in particular the scope, type and purpose of the same - and the recipient of the donation or subsidy as well as the permission of the same to disclose the donation or subsidy provided by the pharmaceutical company.
-Donations and subsidies must be made accessible to the public on the internet in accordance with Article 9 CoC, unless they are inexpensive.
+When making financial donations or providing subsidies, pharmaceutical companies are obligated to keep records which clearly list the donations or subsidies - and in particular the scope, type and purpose of the same - and the recipient of the donation or subsidy as well as the permission of the same to disclose the donation or subsidies must be made accessible to the public on the internet in accordance with Article 9 CoC, unless they are inexpensive.